 A movement of practitioners and organisations work to improve the way public spaces are delivered.

-Learn to transform underutilised land in your area – whether that’s veggies in the verge, public art, a market, or more.
+Neighbourhoods: Take part in an intensive project bootcamp, where you’ll learn to transform underutilised land and mobilise local support – whether that’s for veggies in the verge, public art, a market, or more.
 Meet new people and make an impact in your community, all while supporting a groundbreaking trial on how to create friendly, thriving neighbourhoods from the ground up.
+Free resources coming soon.

-Your council will also receive training to work collaboratively between departments and with the community, manage risk and compliance, build support within the organisation, and support communities to make a difference.
+Governments and developers: From bespoke organisational change management programs to one-off training sessions, neighbourhood workshops, and specialist advice, we’re here to help and connect.
+You’ll receive strategic support to work collaboratively between departments and with the community, manage risk and compliance, build support within the organisation, and support communities to make a difference.

 THE JOURNEY SO FAR

-This was celebrated at the Great Neighbourhoods 2017 summit, bringing together community, government and private sector in a movement for community leadership.
+To date, nine neighbourhoods in eight Victorian councils have taken part in the initial trial rounds of the Neighbourhood Project.
+The Great Neighbourhoods 2017 summit also brought together community, government and private sector in a movement for community leadership.

-We’ll start sharing tools, templates and resources soon, based on the experiences to date… stay tuned for more!
+We’ll start sharing tools, templates and resources soon… stay tuned for more!

 WHO IS INVOLVED